BMW X3 review

 Engine, 0-60mph and gearbox

-We strongly suspect the 194bhp 2.0-litre diesel, the 20d, will be the car to have as the pre-facelift model delivered plenty of low-down grunt.
-But it’s hard to look past the 393bhp M50 xDrive if you crave maximum performance.
-With the assistance of a 48V mild-hybrid system, the M50 xDrive gets to 62mph in just 4.6 seconds and delivers impressive performance regardless of where you are in the rev range.
+If you crave maximum performance, it’s hard to look past the 393bhp M50 xDrive.
+Its six-cylinder engine gets the M50 to 62mph in just 4.6 seconds and delivers impressive performance regardless of where you are in the rev range.

-There’s also a petrol plug-in hybrid (PHEV) version called the xDrive30e.
-Its 19.7kWh (usable capacity) battery provides a range of up to 56 miles on a charge.
-That's far more than the 32 miles the previous-generation PHEV X3 could manage, but it doesn’t quite match the Mercedes GLC PHEV (76 miles).
+There’s also a petrol plug-in hybrid (PHEV) model called the xDrive30e, with an official all-electric range of up to 55 miles.
+That beats the official 45-mile range of a Lexus NX450h+ but doesn’t quite match the Mercedes GLC PHEV (76 miles).

 Suspension and ride comfort

-However, unlike the pre-facelift model, all versions of the latest car can have adaptive suspension fitted as an option.
+All versions are available with adaptive suspension fitted as an option.
 It’s not cheap but it lets you switch between different settings, from softer Comfort through to a firmer Sport Plus mode.
-It delivers a good compromise and is well worth having.
+The trade-off for the X3’s sharp handling is a firmer ride than an NX even in its softest setting.

-The M50 has its own sports suspension set-up, with a more driver-focused version of the standard car’s adaptive suspension system available as an option.
+The BMW X3 M50 has its own sports suspension set-up, with a more driver-focused version of the standard car’s adaptive suspension available as an option.
 We’ve sampled the adaptive set-up and it has enough adjustment to make it work well on all but the roughest roads.

 Handling

-In fact, even the regular versions of the X3 are great to drive, feeling very agile with tight body control.
-The Audi Q5 gets close for driver enjoyment, and both are miles ahead of the more roly-poly Land Rover Discovery Sport, the Lexus NX and the Volvo XC60.
+In fact, even non-M versions of the X3 are great to drive, feeling very agile, with tight body control coupled with accurate, meaty steering that inspires confidence.
+The Audi Q5 gets close for driver enjoyment, and both are miles ahead of the (more roly-poly) Land Rover Discovery Sport, the Lexus NX and the Volvo XC60.

 Noise and vibration

-Road and wind noise are very well suppressed, almost matching the serenity of the Audi Q5 at 70mph, but the bigger wheels fitted to sportier versions add more drone on coarse roads.
-The fantastic eight-speed automatic gearbox is among the smoothest examples out there in the family SUV class.
+Road and wind noise are very well suppressed, almost matching the serenity of the Audi Q5 at 70mph, and despite the bigger wheels fitted to sportier versions, there’s less road noise filtering through than in a Lexus NX.
+The fantastic eight-speed automatic gearbox is among the smoothest examples in the family SUV class, although the brake pedal response in the 20 xDrive could be more consistent to make it easier to stop smoothly.

 Interior